Christian Harrison

 Christian Harrison (born May 29, 1994) is an American professional tennis player who specializes in doubles.
-He has a career-high ATP doubles ranking of world No. 15 achieved on 3 November 2025 and a singles ranking of No. 198 achieved on 2 July 2018.
-His best achievements are reaching the semifinals of the 2025 French Open with Evan King, and the mixed doubles semifinals of the 2018 US Open, partnering Christina McHale.
-He has won three ATP Tour doubles titles with King.
+He has a career-high ATP doubles ranking of world No. 4 achieved on September 14, 2026 and a singles ranking of No. 198, reached on July 2, 2018.

+Harrison has won five ATP Tour doubles titles, the most significant being a major trophy at the 2026 Australian Open and 2026 US Open, playing alongside Neal Skupski.
+He also reached a semifinal at the 2025 French Open, with compatriot Evan King.In mixed doubles, he reached two semifinals in the 2018 and 2025 editions of the US Open, with Christina McHale and Danielle Collins, respectively.

+Harrison represents the United States at the Davis Cup.

 Early life

 Christian was coached by his father, Pat Harrison, and attended the IMG Academy in Bradenton, Florida.
 He is the younger brother of Ryan Harrison.

 Professional career

 2012: Grand Slam doubles debut and quarterfinal

 In July, Christian made it to the quarterfinals of the Lexington, Kentucky Challenger event.

 Christian was awarded a wildcard into the 2012 US Open to play doubles alongside Ryan Harrison, where they reached the quarterfinals.